MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 ## Contact

-The best way to reach me is by email, at *Meven.Lennon-Bertrand\[at\]cl.cam.ac.uk*.
+The best way to reach me is by email, at *meven.bertrand@inria.fr*.

-Otherwise, I might be found at the Computer Lab's *William Gates Building*, office FS18.
+Otherwise, I might be found at IRIF, in the [Sophie Germain building](https://u-paris.fr/batiment-sophie-germain/), office 4058.

 ## CV